zuffik/cucumber-generator/README.md

     Then car should start
 ```

-after running `npx cucumber-generator` (with additional parameters described later) the
+after running `npx cucumber-generator` (with additional parameters described before) the
 result will be

 ```typescript